 Any employee who observes another officer, CSO, or supervisor, from this agency or another agency using force that is clearly unreasonable under the circumstances shall immediately take reasonable action to attempt to mitigate such use of force.
 This may include verbal intervention or, when in a position to do so, physical intervention.
-Further, any officer or CSO\who learns of a potentially unauthorized use of force, even if they did not witness it personally, shall promptly report this information to an on-duty supervisor at the first opportunity.
+Further, any officer or CSO_who learns of a potentially unauthorized use of force, even if they did not witness it personally, shall promptly report this information to an on-duty supervisor at the first opportunity.
 If an officer or CSO witnesses or learns of their own supervisor using unauthorized force, they shall report the incident to the next level of supervision.
+Supervisors must respond and document the incident.